AC power plugs and sockets: British and related types: BS 4573 (shaver plug/socket)

-The BS 4573 socket is for use in rooms other than bathrooms.
 When installed in wet areas (e.g. bathrooms), for safety reasons it is normally found incorporated into a shaver supply unit which includes an isolation transformer and meets various mechanical and electrical characteristics specified by the BS EN 61558-2-5 safety standard to protect against shock in wet areas.
-Shaver supply units also typically accept a variety of 230 V two-pin plug types including BS 4573 and Australian two-pin plugs.
-The isolation transformer often includes a 115 V output that supplies a two-pin US Type A socket.
+Shaver supply units also typically accept a variety of 230 V two-pin plug types including BS 4573, Europlugs and Australian two-pin plugs.
+The isolation transformer often includes a 115 V output that supplies a two-pin NEMA Type A socket as well.

 Shaver supply units must also be current-limited; BS EN 61558-2-5 specifies a minimum rating of 20 VA and maximum of 50 VA.
 BS 4573 and BS EN 61558-2-5 both require sockets to be marked with the shaver symbol defined in the IEC standard 60417-5225; the words "shavers only" are also often used but not required.

-Differences between BS 4573 Type C and Europlug Type C. The BS 4573 plug has round 5.1 mm contacts, spacing 16.7 mm.
-The Europlug has 4 mm contacts, spacing 19 mm.
-In order to plug a Europlug into a BS 4573 socket, an adapter is required.
-However, it may also be possible to force the Euro plug into British sockets.
+The British shaver plug looks similar to the Europlug (Type C).
+The BS 4573 plug has round 5.1 mm contacts, spacing 16.66 mm apart, while the Europlug has 4 mm pins converging slightly from a distance of 18.6 mm apart.
+The BS 4573 plug does not fit into a Schuko or Type E socket and requires an adapter.